comp585/docs/design/overview.md

 ### Game Concept
 - Player chooses a topic and receives a question
 - Have to tell lie or truth.
-- Other player has to evaluate whehter player is telling truth.
+- Other player has to evaluate whether player is telling truth.
-  - Can ask followup questions.
+  - Can ask follow up questions.

 ### Target Audience
 18 - 30 year olds using online dating platforms.